Alectoria sarmentosa: Habitat

 Alectoria sarmentosa ranges throughout northern hemisphere temperate rainforests.
 These rainforests are located in the temperate zone and receive high rainfall.
 They receive 846mm (minimum) to 5,600mm (maximum) annual precipitation.
 Alectoria Ach. species and subspecies have a global range and are found in Pacific Northwest Coast forests, including Alaska, Coastal British Columbia, Oregon, Washington, and northern California, west of Alberta and Montana.
 It also has been identified in the Appalachian Mountains temperate rainforest of Eastern U.S. and Boreal rainforests of New Brunswick and Nova Scotia Canada, as well as Scandinavian coastal conifer forests.
 It is common in boreal or taiga forests and prehumid rainforests.
 Usually found at transitions between valley and mountain forests, low to mid elevations.
 Avoiding the immediate coast.

 Alectoria sarmentosa is commonly associated with old growth forests in these regions.
 This lichen is very dependent on forest structure (Canopy height cover and composition), edge characteristics and climate.
 It dominates canopy gaps edges, where sunlight reaches the lower to mid levels of the forest canopy.
 In these areas of old growth A. sarmentosa grows on bark and wood; found pendulously draped over branches of conifer trees, hardwood trees and deciduous shrubs.
 It is rarely found growing on rock or mosses over rock.
 It is sometimes seen on the ground due to fragmentation by wind.

+Ecology

+Research has shown that Alectoria sarmentosa, characterized by its pale yellow-green coloration due to usnic acid, shows distinct ecological preferences from darker melanic hair lichens.
+Studies in coniferous forests have demonstrated that this species achieves its highest abundance in more sheltered locations, particularly on north-facing slopes and in lower canopy positions where light levels are moderate.
+While A. sarmentosa can successfully establish in relatively young forests (around 60 years old), it is often considered an old-growth forest associate.
+The species has been found to benefit from humid conditions, with its cortical structure optimized for light transmission to underlying photobionts in shaded sites.
+Unlike melanic hair lichens, A. sarmentosa shows less tolerance for high light exposure, especially in drier regions, due to its relatively transparent cortex when dry.
+This habitat preference reflects an evolutionary adaptation where its pale pigmentation and thallus structure are optimized for photosynthetic efficiency in shadier, more humid forest conditions.